GilchristTech/interbuilder/README.md

   * Combine the two file trees together, forming a new static site.

-&ast;Tasks which download use a mutex lock so they will run in series
+&ast;Tasks which download use a mutex lock so they will run in series.

 ## Prop reference